Information for Ukrainian refugees

 'Clothing bank'

-If you need clothes and do not have enough money to buy them in a shop, you can visit www.kledingbank-amersfoort.nl.
+If you need clothes and do not have enough money to buy them in a shop, you can visit Clothing bank Amersfoort.
 You do need a referral letter for that first.
-You can get it by mailing leefgeld@amersfoort.nl.
+You can get it by emailing leefgeld@amersfoort.nl.

 'Toy bank'